San Diego Child Custody Attorneys

 Enlist the Help of a Five-Star Practice

 Our team of family lawyers is backed by years of legal experience.
-Certified mediator Samuel Godkin is our associate counsel of family law, and always strives to settle all family law cases outside of the court when appropriate.
+We always strives to settle all family law cases outside of the court when appropriate.
 We have extensive trial experience and a proven record of success.

 Make the best choice for your family by calling the Law Office of George Gedulin in San Diego today at (858) 281-4605.